Industrial Technology - Automotive Management Technology

 Bachelor of Science Degree

-This is a four-year program offered by the Automotive Technology Department.
+This bachelor’s degree is designed for students who have completed an automotive technologies associate degree.
 Students may matriculate on a fulltime or part-time basis.

 The Bachelor of Science in Automotive Management Technology program is designed to develop the requisite skills for management positions in automotive or related fields.
 Specifically, the program will provide advanced training in such areas as personnel management and motivation, customer relations, and community relations.
 Additionally, training is provided in business related topics such as accounting, financing and leasing, and occupational safety.